AroenvR/nestjs-demo/src/external/README.md

 This class provides a robust way to consume Server-Sent Events (SSE) from external APIs.

 #### Responsibilities
-- Establish and maintain SSE connections with proper authentication
+- Establish and maintain authenticated SSE connections
 - Process incoming events and delegate them to the service
-- Handle connection lifecycle (initialization, errors, reconnection, termination)
+- Handle connection lifecycles (initialization, errors, reconnection, termination)
 - Manage correlation IDs for distributed tracing

 #### Lifecycle